Guitar Slim

-Eddie Jones (December 10, 1926 – February 7, 1959), better known as Guitar Slim, was an American guitarist in the 1940s and 1950s, best known for the million-selling song "The Things That I Used to Do", for Specialty Records.
+Eddie Jones (December 10, 1926 – February 7, 1959), known as Guitar Slim, was an American guitarist in the 1940s and 1950s, best known for the million-selling song "The Things That I Used to Do", for Specialty Records.
 It is listed in the Rock and Roll Hall of Fame's 500 Songs That Shaped Rock and Roll.
 Slim had a major impact on rock and roll and experimented with distorted tones on the electric guitar a full decade before Jimi Hendrix.

 Biography

 Early life

 Jones was born in Greenwood, Mississippi.
 His mother died when he was five, and he was raised by his grandmother.
-In his teen years he worked in cotton fields and spent his free time at juke joints, where he started sitting in as a singer or dancer; he was good enough as a dancer that he was nicknamed "Limber Leg".
+In his teen years, he worked in cotton fields and spent his free time at juke joints, where he started sitting in as a singer or dancer; he was good enough as a dancer that he was nicknamed "Limber Leg".

 Recording career

 After returning from military service during World War II, he started playing in clubs around New Orleans, Louisiana.
 Bandleader Willie D. Warren introduced him to the guitar.
 He was particularly influenced by T-Bone Walker and Clarence "Gatemouth" Brown.
 About 1950 he adopted the stage name Guitar Slim and became known for his wild stage act.
 He wore bright-colored suits and dyed his hair to match them.
 He had an assistant who followed him around the audience with up to 350 feet of cord between his guitar and his amplifier, and occasionally rode on his assistant's shoulders or even took his guitar outside the club, bringing traffic to a stop.
 His sound was just as unusual—he played his guitar with distortion more than a decade before rock guitarists did, and his gospel-influenced vocals were easily identifiable.

 He got together with Muddy Waters in Los Angeles, California, for some lively playing.